Transport in Gabon

-Modes of transport in Gabon include rail, road, water, and air.
+Modes of transport in Gabon include rail, road, water and air.
 The one rail link, the Trans-Gabon Railway, connects the port of Owendo with the inland town of Franceville.
-Most but not all of the country is connected to the road network, much of which is unpaved, and which centres on seven "national routes" identified as N1 to N7.
+While most of the country is connected by roads, not all areas are accessible.
+Much of the road network remains unpaved, and it primarily revolves around seven "national routes" labeled N1 through N7.
 The largest seaports are Port-Gentil and the newer Owendo, and 1,600 km of inland waterways are navigable.
 There are three international airports, eight other paved airports, and over 40 with unpaved runways.
 Nearly 300 km of pipelines carry petroleum products, mainly crude oil.

 Rail transport

-Until the 1970s Gabon had no permanent railroads, though temporary Decauville rail tracks were in use in the logging industry as early as 1913 (Gray and Ngolet, 1999, pp.102).
+Until the 1970s, Gabon had no permanent railroads, though temporary Decauville rail tracks were in use in the logging industry as early as 1913 (Gray and Ngolet, 1999, pp.102).

 In 2003, the railway began the process of installing a satellite based telecommunications system.
 As of 2004, Gabon State Railways totalled 814 km of standard-gauge track.